The destination office: a space for employee wellbeing, community, flexibility, and more

 To transform your workspace into a destination office and make it a success, there are six factors to consider:

-1. Boosting wellbeing
+1. Boosting employee wellbeing

-Employees are starting to put wellbeing first.
+Employees are starting to put their workplace wellbeing first.
 In fact, 54% of employees in London say they prioritise their wellbeing at work more due to the pandemic.
 And whether remote, hybrid, or in person, the working environment affects wellbeing.
 For example, 80% of UK workers felt remote working impacted their mental health.
 Despite this, for employees to truly want to come back, they’ll need a workspace that champions wellbeing across the board.